 We started with knowing so little about Basque country and by visiting Basque Museum who provides a fascinating insight into the colourful history of the region, quickly realised that there is so much more to it than just scenic views and great food.
 This part of the world is bursting with riveting history and local traditions.

-The Basque and History of Bayonne Museum is located in 17th-century merchants house right next to the river Nive, and the educational exhibits include information about farm implements, boat building, typical furniture, woodworking and sporting history of the French Basque people.
+The Basque and History of Bayonne Museum is located in a 17th-century merchants house right next to the river Nive, and the educational exhibits include information about farm implements, boat building, typical furniture, woodworking and sporting history of the French Basque people.

 Allow yourself a couple of hours to soak it all up the museum that first opened up in 1924 hosts the biggest collection dedicated to the Basque people and their culture.